topojson/topojson-specification/README.md

 #### 2.2.4.
 MultiLineString

-For type “LineString”, the “arcs” member must be an array of LineString arc indexes.
+For type “MultiLineString”, the “arcs” member must be an array of LineString arc indexes.

 #### 2.2.5.
 Polygon